ksinha49/ai-workloads/docs/summarization_workflow.md

 ## Map State

-The `run_prompts` state uses the [Map](https://docs.aws.amazon.com/step-functions/latest/dg/amazon-states-language-map-state.html) state type to execute the summarization Lambda for each prompt.
-Items are taken from the `$.body.prompts` array in the execution input, and the results are collected in `$.run_prompts`.
+The `run_prompts` state uses the [Map](https://docs.aws.amazon.com/step-functions/latest/dg/amazon-states-language-map-state.html) state type to send each prompt to an SQS queue.
+Worker Lambdas consume these messages, invoke the summarization logic and return the results using task tokens.
+The summaries are collected in `$.run_prompts`.

 Concurrency is controlled via the `MaxConcurrency` field in `template.yaml`: